La Paz (Bolivia) in 3 Days

 Museo de la Coca

-This morning we start at the Coca Museum which charts the history of the coca leaf, its role in Bolivian culture and uses as a drug, both legal and illegal.
+We start at the Coca Museum, which charts the history of the coca leaf, its role in Bolivian culture and uses as a drug, both legal and illegal.

 The museum is more interesting that I’d anticipated.
 They also have a café where you can buy coca cocktails and original recipe Coca Cola.

-The museum is open from 10 am – 7 pm daily except Sundays.
-Entry costs 15 bolivianos.
+The museum is open daily except Sundays from 10 am until 7 pm.
+Entry costs 15 bolivianos (around £1.75).

 Metropolitan Cathedral